top of page

 Abstract

-Qualitative coding procedures emanating from grounded theory were limited by technologies of the 1960s: colored pens, scissors, and index cards.
+Qualitative coding procedures based on grounded theory methods were limited by technologies of the 1960s: colored pens, scissors, and index cards.
 Today, electronic documents can be flexibly stored, retrieved, and cross-referenced using qualitative data analysis (QDA) software.
 We argue the oft-cited grounded theory framework poorly fits many features of contemporary sociological interview studies, including large samples, coding by teams, and mixed-method analysis.
 The grounded theory approach also hampers transparency and does not facilitate re-analysis or secondary analysis of interview data.
 We begin by summarizing grounded theory’s assumptions about coding and analysis.
 We then analyze published articles from ASA flagship journals, demonstrating that current conventions for semi-structured interview studies depart from the grounded theory framework.
 Based on experience analyzing interview data, we suggest steps in data organization and analysis to better utilize QDA technology.
 Our goal is to support rigorous, transparent, and flexible analysis of in-depth interview data.
 We end by discussing strengths and limitations of our 21st century approach.

 • Recorded Webinar from the American Sociological Association Professional Development Webinar series, December 2019.

-Lessons from the Social Innovation Fund: Supporting Evaluation to Assess Program Effectiveness and Build a Body of Research Evidence
+Supporting Evaluation to Assess Program Effectiveness and Build a Body of Research Evidence

 Lily Zandniapour and Nicole M. Deterding